krareT/terarkdb-manual/zh-hans/Try-TerarkDB-With-Minimal-Effort.md

 ## 5. More
 `TerarkZipTable` actually provides more granular control on TerarkDB.
-If you want to know more about it, you need code changes for configuring TerarkDB and re-compile your application, refer to [[Try TerarkDB With Full Features|Try TerarkDB With Full Features]].
+If you want to know more about it, you need code changes for configuring TerarkDB and re-compile your application, refer to [Try TerarkDB With Full Features](Try-TerarkDB-With-Full-Features.html).